laurentopia/GPUAnimator/README.md

 4. Assign generated material to gameObject.
 5. Add `MeshAnimator` component to gameObject.
 6. Play animation from code.
-7. Add TestGPUAnimator.cs which will call DoUpdate(float deltaTime) on MeshAnimator.
+7. Add TestMeshAnimator.cs which will call DoUpdate(float deltaTime) on MeshAnimator.
 Assumption is you write your own.
 ```c#
 gameObject.GetComponent<MeshAnimator>().Play("Zombie Walking");
 ```